cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 Ken Thompson’s seminal 1984 Turing Award lecture made us ask deep questions:

 - _What if the threats are already embedded in the very tools we trust to build our software?_
-- _Can we truly trust the output of our favorite compiler?_
+- _Can we truly trust the output of our seemingly bullet-proof compiler?_

 It reveals two hard truths:

 - Software tools themselves can be compromised in ways that are nearly undetectable through common inspection methods.
-- Trust in software tools must extend beyond source code analysis to encompass the entire toolchain used to produce software.
+- Trust in compilers and other software tools must extend beyond source code analysis to encompass the entire toolchain used to produce them.

-**Trust is a Problem:** Thompson's demonstration underscores that trust in software extends beyond the visible source code to the entire compilation process.
+**Problem:** Thompson's demonstration underscores that trust in software extends beyond the visible source code to the entire compilation process.
 The implications are clear: if the compiler or any other tool in the toolchain is compromised, every piece of software it produces is potentially compromised as well.
 This creates a nearly invisible security risk, as traditional inspection methods may not detect such deep-seated vulnerabilities.

 **Software Supply Chain Attacks:** Thompson’s work laid the foundational understanding of software supply chain attacks, emphasizing the necessity of securing compilers and other fundamental tools.
 His reflections make it evident that the security of the entire software ecosystem hinges on the integrity of these tools.
 A compromised compiler can silently insert vulnerabilities into any software it compiles, making it critical to not only trust but also rigorously verify the tools used in the compilation process.